Rays beat Phillies 6-2 for 15th win in last 16 games

 Zunino has four homers over his last eight games.

-Phillips hit a solo shot during Tampa Bay’s two-run fifth.
+Celebrating his 27th birthday, Phillips hit a solo shot during Tampa Bay’s two-run fifth.

+“Obviously to homer on my birthday, it doesn’t get any better than that other than the win,” Phillips said.

 J.T.
 Realmuto hit a sacrifice fly and Miller had an RBI double off Andrew Kittredge in the sixth that got the Phillies within 4-2.
 Kittredge replaced Josh Fleming (5-3) with two on and one out.